 Geisinger Commonwealth is committed to the enrollment of a diverse body of talented students and to strengthening the participation of minorities, women, and individuals from all cultural and economic backgrounds.
-A diversity of experiences and interests is desirable and serves to enhance the education of the student.
+A diversity of experiences and interests is desirable and serves to enhance the education of the physician who will serve the community and the greater public.